Veggie Stand. By Noel McCann '13. View this photo and more at the ISLE Student Tumblr

 Since the conclusion of the civil war in 2009, all travel advisories from the U.S. Dept. of State have been lifted and Sri Lanka has been declared safe “country-wide.”
 During the war, most of the violence occurred between the Liberation Tigers of Tamil Eelam and the Government of Sri Lanka armed forces in the Northern and Eastern Provinces of the country—far from the ISLE Center in the Central Province.
 Although student travel was restricted during that time, ISLE ran successful and safe programs throughout the 26 years of war.
-During the past few years following the civil war, many of our students have enjoyed remarkable educational experiences in regions of the country that were once off-limits.
+During the past seven years following the civil war, many of our students have enjoyed remarkable educational experiences in regions of the country that were once off-limits.

 Where is the ISLE Program located?

-The ISLE Progam Center is located in Dangolla, a quiet middle class neighborhood adjacent to the University of Peradeniya just outside of Kandy in the “hill country” or Central Province.
+The ISLE Program Center is located in Dangolla, a quiet middle class neighborhood adjacent to the University of Peradeniya just outside of Kandy in the “hill country” or Central Province.
 Kandy is a hub for education and traditional Sinhalese culture, and home to popular cultural sites such as the internationally renowned Royal Botanical Garden and the Dalada Maligawa (“Temple of the Tooth-Relic”), the latter a major pilgrimage site for Buddhists throughout Asia.
 Students live with host families in various neighborhoods of Kandy ensuring their safety and comfort.
 It can be confidently stated that ISLE students are safer living with their host families in Kandy than they may be on home American college campuses, and certainly much safer than if they were living in major American cities.